Crystal Palace Park: Sites of interest

 The park contains a free maze.
-The maze is 160 ft in diameter and occupies a total area of nearly 2000 square yards.
+The maze is in diameter and occupies a total area of nearly 2000 sqyd.
 The maze was first created around 1870, and it was one of the largest mazes in the country.
 It later fell into disrepair but was replanted in 1987 by the London Borough of Bromley.
 In 2009, an artwork was set within the maze, which was restored to celebrate the centenary of the Girl Guide movement.
 A notice by the entrance to the maze informs of the park's link to the founding of the Girl Guides:

 In 1909 during a Boy Scout rally held in the park a group of girls approached Lord Robert Baden Powell to demand the formation of a similar movement for girls.
 Baden Powell responded positively to the request and shortly afterwards published his Scheme for Girl Guides.
 Six thousand girls joined when the organisation was founded in 1910.